alok-k-mishra/Sheepo-deprecated/README.md

-# SheepyMod
+# Sheepo
-SheepyMod Discord Bot Source Code
+Sheepo Discord Bot Source Code
 This is a discord bot written in javascript, with integrated node.js/discord.js

 A bot developed by Killeration and Gronky exclusively for MrSuicideSheep Discord (https://www.discord.gg/mrsuicidesheep)